sekulovskin/personal-website/content/authors/admin/_index.md

 ---

 I am a PhD student at the Department of Psychological Methods of the University of Amsterdam.
-I am working on a project devoted to developing a new methodology for Bayesian estimation of graphical models (for more details see [this](https://bayesiangraphicalmodeling.com/) page).
-My primary research interests are in Bayesian Statistics, Network Psychometrics, R programming and Machine Learning and their combination in enhancing research methods in Psychology and the Social Sciences in general.
+I am currently working on a project focused on creating a new methodology for Bayesian estimation of graphical models (for more details see [this](https://bayesiangraphicalmodeling.com/) page).
+My primary research interests lie in the areas of Bayesian Statistics, Network Psychometrics, R programming, and Hypothesis Testing.
+By combining these fields, I aim to enhance research methods in Psychology and the Social Sciences more broadly.
 I am open to research collaboration, consultations, teaching, or just having a chat about statistics, data and society.